 Alteration Zone Mapping

 Spectroscopy provides an invaluable tool for geologists to track mineral assemblage and composition.
-As they explore a new region, an oreXpress spectrometer with EZ-ID can help them to detect alteration minerals and chemical/chrystalline variations that are not immediately noticeable.
-The oreXpress is a rugged and reliable field geological spectrometer for mining exploration.
+As they explore a new region, an oreXpress, RS-5400 or SR-6500 spectrometer with EZ-ID can help them to detect alteration minerals and chemical/chrystalline variations that are not immediately noticeable.
+Thesefield spectrometers are rugged and reliable field geological spectrometers for mining exploration.

 - Micas – muscovite-paragonite, biotite, phlogopite